 seized by state law enforcement authorities under color of state

-search warrant; court finds that violation of state law controls and
+search warrant; court found that violation of state law controlled and

 application of federal search and seizure law might require a